Email Etiquette: 7 Things You Must Do Next Time You Send an Email

 Speaking of sales email punctuation, try to remember the following rules:

 As far as you understand, the above has nothing in common with a good subject line to use for your sales emails.
 It says nothing about the email content, so why should a recipient open and read it?
-More than that, it sounds spammy: greetings are too casual, too much excitement is in the tone, typos are in the text, a URL isn’t shortened, and no confirmation included.
+More than that, it sounds spammy: greetings are too casual, too much excitement is in the tone, typos are in the text, a URL isn’t shortened (you can use a tool Rebrandly URL shortener for this), and no confirmation included.

 A subject line is what makes people decide if they want to open your message.
 Make sure it’s clear and descriptive enough for them to understand what they’ll find inside.
 Remember that your business development depends on your ability to address clients’ concerns.